 • To create a wellness center in addition to my private practice: Because I know I have a lot to offer others who live in my area

 • To be able to write and speak for others to hear me and to help the world: Because I can inspire others to do their own healing work, which is also healing for me

-Now, we are at Step Five.
+Now, we are at Step Four.
 It can be hard to look at the behaviors you are exhibiting to prevent you from having the life you want.
 As with a lot of the suggestions I give, I can’t tell you what these behaviors are because our Not Good Enough Stuff shows up in so many different ways for each of us.

 Instead, I can give you examples of my own behaviors that prevented me from creating the happy, peaceful life I wanted and deserved.

 • Dating men who I knew did not want marriage or children

 • Dating men who did not share my beliefs or passion for life

 • Remaining in friendships with people who were toxic for me

 • Working in jobs that drained me and created depression for fear I would fail working for myself if I left

 • Procrastinating in doing things that needed to be done to achieve my goals